hzz0024/hzz0024.github.io/_posts/2020/2020-08-05-CVreseq_outlier_detection.markdown

 <img src="https://hzz0024.github.io/images/outlier/8_63266137_LA.jpg" alt="img" width="800"/>

-SNP 5_36361325 is only detected in CS-NEH comparsion, but this regions in this chromosome 5 is constantly identified as outliers.
+SNP 5_36361325 is only detected in CS-NEH comparsion, but SNPs in chromosome 5 are constantly identified as outliers.
 I'd like to check the pi patterns for regions around this snp.

 <img src="https://hzz0024.github.io/images/outlier/5_36361325_DB_1.jpg" alt="img" width="800"/>